 How to Reset the Kill Switch on a Boat?

-Struggling to reset the kill switch on your boat but don’t want to call a mechanic?
+Are you struggling to reset the kill switch on your boat but don’t want to call a mechanic?
+Resetting the kill switch on a boat is a crucial safety procedure that all boat owners should be familiar with.

 The kill switch, or as I like to call it, the “I’d rather not sink today” button, is a safety device on your vessel.
 If your boat starts acting like a rebellious teenager and refuses to cooperate, or you’ve accidentally triggered it, you can reset the kill switch.